wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/understand-calling-plans.md

 :::image type="content" source="../media/6-pricing-plan.png" alt-text="Pricing plan":::

+The pricing in this image is provided as an example.
 For current information on pricing, visit [Pricing for Calling Plans and Phone System](https://www.microsoft.com/microsoft-365/microsoft-teams/voice-calling)